DKarandikar/xray/README.md

 8. stand at the base directory, run `http-server`
 9. point a browser to to localhost:8080/prototypes/p1.html

+## tcpDump IP capture

+1. Edit `pcap_filtering/TcpCapture.sh` for correct interface (wlan0 by default) and run
+2. Interact with device on specified network
+3. Run `pcap_filtering/ExtractIPs.py [file]`

+Produces a .txt file with all IPs in the directory `pcap_filtering/ips`

 ## Automated MITM traffic logging

 Another way is to use monkey to simulate user events.
 Logs traffic data using mitmproxy.